domcleal/as_deprecation_tracker/README.md

 ### Configuration

-Use an initializer to change ASPT's behaviour at startup:
+Use an initializer to change ASDT's behaviour at startup:

 ```ruby
 ASDeprecationTracker.config.envs = %w(test development)